quaziashfaq/notes/aws.md

   - Inherit benefits from AWS data center and network architecture
   - similar to on premises data cetners, without maintaining facilities and hardware.
   - can be easily automated
-  - inherit all the best practicies of aws
+  - inherit all the best practices of aws

 #### How to give S3 access?
-- the best way to give S3 access to all applications running on the EC2 instance -> Use an instance profile to pass an IAM role with Amazon S3 permissions to the EC2 instance
+- the best way to give S3 access to all applications running on the EC2 instance -> Use an instance profile to pass an IAM role with Amazon S3 permissions to the EC2 instance.

 #### Users and Roles
   - iam users: